 Size of monitored lakes' watersheds also varied greatly.
-Lake Freeman in Carroll County had the largest watershed, 464,126 hectares.
+Monroe Lake in Monroe County had the largest watershed, 111,887 hectares.
 Indiana Lake in Elkhart County had the smallest watershed, 161 hectares.
-The majority of the lakes in the program have watersheds between 2000 and 5000 hectares in size (Figure 6).
-This is an increase from the last reporting period where most lakes fell within the 500 to 2000 hectare watershed size.
+Most of the lakes in the program have watersheds between 100 and 5000 hectares in size (Figure 6).